Happa1/unit1-2024/project/unit1/project1.md

 ```

 ## Transaction table System
 My client requires to record and show her deposit and withdrawal data with clear visual.
-I thought creating transaction table shown in markdown style by using atm csv file which records user's deposit and withdrawal data.
+I thought creating transaction table shown in markdown style by using open command atm csv file which records user's deposit and withdrawal data.

 If user choose menu of transaction table (menu_option == 4), the program start the session of transaction table, in line 1.
 I call user's atm csv file in line 2 by removing the second row of the table which is the default input, and print the data in the csv file in markdown style without index in line 3.
 ```.py